-- 9.5 The impact of the analysis on affordable housing need shows that net need for affordable rented tenures will increase substantially from that put forward under the Standard Method scenario.
-The ranges are set out below: - Cambridge: 450dpa associated with the Standard Method to 577dpa associated with the 1:1 maximum commuting. - South Cambridgeshire: 579dpa associated with the Standard Method to 668dpa associated with the 1:1 maximum commuting. - Greater Cambridge as a whole: 1,029dpa associated with the Standard Method to 1,246dpa associated with the 1:1 maximum commuting. - 9.6 The report also considers the impact on need for affordable home ownership.
-The ranges are set out below: - Cambridge: 289dpa associated with the Standard Method to 378dpa associated with the 1:1 maximum commuting. - South Cambridgeshire: 195dpa associated with the Standard Method to 252dpa associated with the 1:1 maximum commuting. - Greater Cambridge as a whole: 484dpa associated with the Standard Method to 630dpa associated with the 1:1 maximum commuting.
+- 9.5 The impact of the analysis on affordable housing need shows that net need for affordable rented tenures will increase substantially within all scenarios compared with that put forward under the Standard Method.
+The ranges are set out below: - Cambridge: 450dpa associated with the Standard Method to 577dpa associated with the 1:1 maximum commuting. - South Cambridgeshire: 579dpa associated with the Standard Method to 668dpa associated with the 1:1 maximum commuting. - Greater Cambridge as a whole: 1,029dpa associated with the Standard Method to 1,246dpa associated with the 1:1 maximum commuting.

+- 9.6 The report also considers the impact on need for affordable home ownership.